5afe/safe-react-components/README.md

 ## Examples

-At Gnosis we have developed some example Safe Apps.
-Here is the [repository](https://github.com/gnosis/safe-react-apps).
+At Safe we have developed some example Safe Apps.
+Here is the [repository](https://github.com/safe-global/safe-react-apps).